 - Map the process as it currently exists.

-Process mapping the true process is the first step to understanding the current student journey and then making improvements to that journey.

-- Don't lose focus on why this is an important exercise.
+Process mapping the true process is the first step to understanding the current student journey and then making improvements to that journey. - Don't lose focus on why this is an important exercise.
 This is to understand the student experience.
-This is not a fault-finding exercise.

-- Don't gloss over the bad.
-Sometimes it

-helps to bring someone in from the outside

-to facilitate and keep things moving as the

-process is examined.
-It keeps institutions

-focused on what the process is as opposed

-to why the process is that way.
+This is not a fault-finding exercise. - Don't gloss over the bad.
+Sometimes it helps to bring someone in from the outside to facilitate and keep things moving as the process is examined.
+It keeps institutions focused on what the process is as opposed to why the process is that way.

-- Allow the project to evolve as unanticipated needs emerge, but beware of allowing the mission scope to expand too far. - Identify metrics of importance to enable mapping to speak effectively with data.
-Ensure you include data that is both quantitative (statistics, numbers, and surveys) and qualitative (observations, interviews, and case studies). - Asking a team member or colleague to go through the process as if they are a student can also help bring new information to light.
-While they may have their own biases, such as being more likely to persist through complex challenges, they are also more likely to spot and report different sticking points or questions to explore than students will.
+- Allow the project to evolve as unanticipated needs emerge but beware of allowing the mission scope to expand too far. - Identify metrics of importance to enable mapping to speak effectively with data.
+Ensure both quantitative - statistics, numbers, and surveys - and qualitative - observations, interviews and case studies - data. - Ask a team member or colleague to go through the process as if they are a student can also help bring new information to light.
+While they may have their own biases, such as being more likely to persist through complex challenges, they are also likely to spot and report different sticking points or questions to explore than students will.